Mehmet Masum Süer: Photography career

 Suer has taken photographs of historical places and buildings, especially in the cities of Diyarbakir, Mardin, Van and Hasankeyf.
 He joined a project taking photos of famous Kurdish politicians and artists.
 His works are related to culture and history and also include works of art.
 Suer also takes photos of festivals and presentations.

-Suer has had twelve exhibitions in Turkey, the region of Federal Kurdistan in Iraq, Belgium and the United States.
-His photos are used in tourist publications such as guidebooks, brochures and postcards, as well as in international tourist fairs, newspapers and magazines.
+Suer has had twelve exhibitions in Turkey in cities of Diyarbakir, Batman an Viransehir, the region of Federal Kurdistan in Iraq in city of Sulaymaniyah, Duhok and Ranya; Belgium and the United States in Nashville.